 She paused for a second.

 “But I thought: what if in addition to keeping the Prospect stealthy, we also had a partner with another craft of some type.
 And the partner’s job was to be unstealthy.
 To run as a decoy around and above the Prospect.
 Draw away the curious eye—or ear—so to speak.
-And this partner would be clean of course.
+And this partner would be clean, of course.
 Any Authority inspection would turn up an empty hold or a dull cargo of stamped cigars or something.”

 “Interesting.
 You want to buy some kind of surface transport or speed boat then?”